landmarktest1/maven-web-app/README.md

+# maven-web-app

-# maven-web-app is an app designed for testing ci/cd using jenkins.
+This is an app designed for testing ci/cd using jenkins.
 It utilizes github webhook to trigger builds in jenkins.